isdapro/NewsAppDjango/README.md

 # NewsAppDjango
 This is a Django app that allows potential trip planners to respond to news and events.
 It uses NewsAPI and PredictHQ API to fetch data related to News and Events respectively.
-I have absolutely zero prior experience using Django and very minimal experience with HTML/CSS/JavaScript.
+I have absolutely zero prior experience using Django and minimal experience with HTML/CSS/JavaScript.
 Had to learn Django from scratch and then code it within 4 days.
 Hope you like my efforts.

 How it Works
 -----------